Quantum walk on a random comb: The finite random comb

 \subsubsection{The $S$-matrix}

 Let us first discuss the energy eigenstates with $E<4$, which propagate in the teeth.
-As for the regular comb, we expect for $0\le E\le 4$ a continuous spectrum for $H$.
+As for the regular comb, the spectrum of $H$ for $0\le E\le 4$ is continuous.
 Each energy eigenspace $\mathcal{H}_\theta$ of states $\phi$ such that $H\phi=E(\theta)\phi$ is finite dimensional with dimension $N_t$ (the number of teeth).

 In order to study the continuous spectrum eigenfunctions, we consider the $S$-matrix (or reflection matrix), defined as follows (see, e.g., \cite{PhysRevA.80.052330}).
 First, in order to simplify the discussion, let us add additional variables $A_n$ and $B_n$ when the site $n$ is a hole, with the constraint $A_n+B_n=C_n$.
 The general form of the energy eigenfuction \ref{phiEle4} becomes